Sleep for Memory & Staying Sharp

 Have you ever experienced that late-night inability to solve a problem, only to have the "aha" moment the next morning?
 REM sleep helps make those connections we might never see with our conscious waking mind.
 Watch out for Stealth Saboteurs like evening alcohol.

-The Good News: With sufficient, regular quality sleep we can run the full program, keep on learning, and keep having those creative insights!
+The Good News: With sufficient, regular quality sleep we can run the full memory transfer and connection program, keep on learning, and keep having those creative insights!

 The Indirect Benefits - 'Type 3 Diabetes' (Alzheimer's Disease)